SupremeMuhit/SupremeIndex/docs/about.md

 # About Me

-I am not a developer, not a content creator even I do not know to make websites, I am just a random person.
-And this site is random, have random things.

-**This site is a shit, it is made of shit, you are seeing a shit, and you are a shit**

----
+I am Supreme Muhit, a random person.
+I built this site to provide people Free Media, there are already many media index but my site contains only best and importent things.

+> ***Supreme Muhit, the GOD of free media promises you that if you follow my page you will never need credit card***

 <p style="text-align: right; opacity: 0.5;">- SupremeMuhit</p>